kreteshq/kretes.dev/integrations/solid-setup.md

 kretes new solid-app --template solid
 ```

 This starter sets up a Node.js application with Solid.js as the UI library.
-The goal is to provide a ready to use template to building full-stack application in TypeScript that incorporates the best practices for both Solid.js and Node.js.
+The goal is to provide a ready-to-use template for building full-stack applications in TypeScript that incorporate the best practices for both Solid.js and Node.js.